brighthr/slate/source/includes/_locations.md

 LocationName | Unique name for the location BuildingName | Building name
 Street | Street name
-Town | Name of the town or city
+TownCity | Name of the town or city
 County | One of a set list of counties found here (TODO)...
 Country | One of a set list of countries found here (TODO)...